-*In projects with less than 50 schedules, the usage of fonts will always include the Schedule analysis work.
-Similarly, in projects with less than 25 annotation families, the usage of fonts will always include Annotation analysis work.
+*In projects with less than 50 schedules, the usage of fonts will always include the Schedules analysis work.
+Similarly, in projects with less than 25 annotation families, the usage of fonts will always include Annotation Families analysis work.

 The Analyze and Merge functions for fonts within the Annotation and Model Families may take a long time.

 Be sure to do a font analysis with all of the Analyze options within your Revit template files to help ensure font consistency in all future projects.

 Font analysis works for nested families but only when the family is a generic annotation family that is nested one level deep.
 For families that have deeper levels of nesting you may need to open the family file first.

 Thank you for taking time to inform us about a bug or feature request.